fribbels/Fribbels-Epic-7-Optimizer/README.md

 #### Windows

+64 bit Java 8 or above is required:

 1. Install **Java 8 - 64 bit** https://java.com/en/download/manual.jsp - Get the Windows Offline (64-bit) installer
     * After installing, restart your computer (required!)
 2. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-Setup-1.x.x.exe`` then run the installer